DanlandYZ/CSE140_lab1/README.md

 I know it's not great.
 We have tried to find a way around it and there is nothing we can do.

+**Note** It can sometimes takes several minutes to connect to the VPN.
+Sorry about that :-(

+**Note** Be sure connect to the VPN before you start login to `dsmlp-login`.
+You can ssh into the `dsmlp-login` without the VPN, but some things don't work after that point if you are not on the VPN.

 ### Use dsmlp-login.ucsd.edu

 This is the official way to use the class infrastructure.
 If you have trouble